vshkodin/javascript-jest-frisby-example-simple/readme.md

-### Simple example of API Testing Framework using Javascript, Jest, and Frisby
+### Simple example of API Testing Framework using Javascript, Jest, and Frisby.

 #### Clone project:
 ```